Navid200/xDrip/docs/Nightscout/VirtualMachine.md

 [Google Cloud Nightscout](./GoogleCloud.md) >> Virtual Machine

 Here, we will create a free virtual machine in our [Google project](./NS_GCProject.md).
 There is also a (silent) video clip on this page that may be helpful if the instructions are not clear.
+You will need 10-20 minutes to complete this.

 Go to dashboard.
 Select "Compute Engine".
 Select the "VM instances" tab in the left pane if it's not already selected.